 Essential Accessories For Your Espresso Journey

-To truly elevate your home espresso experience, a few key accessories are indispensable, especially for manual and semi-automatic users:
+To truly improve your home espresso experience, a few key accessories are indispensable, especially for manual and semi-automatic users:

 - High-Quality Coffee Grinder: This is arguably the most crucial accessory.
 A burr grinder (either conical or flat burr) designed for espresso will provide the consistent, fine grind necessary for proper extraction.